-Nursing Skills and Simulation Labs
+Nursing Simulation Labs and Skills Labs

 Featuring high-tech human patient simulators and task trainers rather than real-life patients, skills and simulation labs provide a safe environment to practice and refine your clinical skills — whether inserting an IV or responding to a life-threatening medical emergency.
 During these sessions at our state-of-the-art ABSN learning site in San Antonio, you’ll receive the kind of individualized attention you can only get with small class sizes.